anzalks/raspberry_pie_camera_capture/README.md

     ```

 This will print the resolution, frame rate (as stored in the file metadata), frame count, and calculated duration.

+## Viewing Live Frame Numbers (LSL Client)

+A separate command is available to connect to the LSL stream created by `rpi-lsl-stream` and view the frame numbers and timestamps being broadcast in real-time.
+This can be useful for monitoring the stream or synchronizing with other LSL-aware applications without needing the saved video file.

+1.  **Start the Streamer:** In one terminal (with the `.venv` activated), run `rpi-lsl-stream` with your desired options.
+2.  **Start the Viewer:** In another terminal (with the `.venv` activated):
+    ```bash
+    view-lsl-framenumbers
+    ```
+    *Optional arguments: `--stream-name YourStreamName` and `--timeout N` if you changed the defaults on the streamer.*

+This viewer will print the received frame number and LSL timestamp to the console until you stop it with `Ctrl+C`.

 ## Contributing